bzhr/post-loc/README.md

 ### Make sure you indicate the time you have spent in the README.md file among other metadata.

 All in all, from research and design, to implementation and review, it took me about 12 hours of work on this project.
 I enjoyed the task and worked without pushing myself to finish sooner.
 Actually, I think that building a web framework would be a benefitial experience for every programmer, no matter their level of expertise.
+I am glad I worked on this project.

 ### What part did you find the hardest?
 What part are you most proud of?
 In both cases, why?